Custom Lambda Rules (Amazon EC2 Example) - Amazon Config

 This procedure guides you through the process of creating a Custom Lambda rule that evaluates whether each of your EC2 instances is the t2.micro type.
 Amazon Config will run event-based evaluations for this rule, meaning it will check your instance configurations each time Amazon Config detects a configuration change in an instance.
 Amazon Config will flag t2.micro instances as compliant and all other instances as noncompliant.
 The compliance status will appear in the Amazon Config console.

-To have the best outcome with this procedure, you should have one or more EC2 instances in your Amazon account.
+To have the best outcome with this procedure, you should have one or more EC2 instances in your Amazon Web Services account.
 Your instances should include a combination of at least one t2.micro instance and other types.

 To create this rule, first, you will create an Amazon Lambda function by customizing a blueprint in the Amazon Lambda console.
 Then, you will create a Custom Lambda rule in Amazon Config, and you will associate the rule with the function.